All Things Stewart Springs

 Unknown whether such focus was the last owner's or managers' possible aversion to perceived hippie crunchy-granola-tofu fare and light-spending pursuers of such, projecting their own dietary preferences, and/or most restaurant leasers' belief that the place must cater to the more solvent mainstream members' omnivorous druthers...and so had to try to appear a snooty upscale eatery to have any chance of succeeding.

-Maybe it was the inability to find -- or even bother looking for -- a talented and ambitious veggie chef, eager to run the seasonal rustic-set restaurant in simpler, just-folks way in keeping with relaxed spirit of bathhouse and earlier successful operations.
+Maybe it was the inability to find -- or even bother looking for -- a talented and ambitious veggie chef, eager to run the seasonal rustic-set restaurant in a simpler, just-folks way, in keeping with relaxed spirit of bathhouse and earlier successful operations.

-One suspected, again, that the beer and wine license served to keep the operation locked into a dismally conventional mode.
-While at most all other regional rural springs alcohol is outright banned (Orr is an exception), Stewart's had a sodden tradition during the resort's days of yore of rednecky visitors getting drunk off their butts in their cabins on hard liquor, having a glorious lost weekend in the woods as it were, utterly disconnected from the bathhouse scene...except as a place to maybe nurse a hangover and litter the scene like so many crushed beer can empties.
-Later, getting an alcohol license only perpetuated the sorry legacy and/or peculiar disconnect from the traditional healing focus of the special realm.
+One suspected, again, that the beer and wine license served to keep the operation stuck in a dismally conventional mode.
+While at most all other regional rural springs alcohol is outright banned (Orr is an exception), Stewart's had a sodden tradition during the resort's days of yore of rednecky visitors getting drunk off their butts in their cabins on hard liquor and having a glorious lost weekend in the woods, as it were, utterly disconnected from the bathhouse scene...except as a place to maybe nurse a hangover and litter the scene like so many crushed beer can empties.
+Later, getting an alcohol license only perpetuated the sorry legacy and/or peculiar disconnect from the traditional healing focus of the realm.

 "And in this ring..."